The Art of No Deal: Why Trump doesn't want an immigration bill

 Call it the art of no deal.

-On Friday, Trump planned to hold an event at the White House with "angel families" who have lost loved ones to violence perpetrated by undocumented immigrants.
+On Friday, Trump planned to hold an event at the White House with "angel families" who have lost loved ones to violence perpetrated by illegal immigrants.

 Rather than slinking away from an issue that has burned him in recent days, Trump is keeping attention on it.
 His attempt to regain control of the narrative follows a familiar pattern: a move to direct the conversation to serious crimes committed by some migrant adults, rather than the detention of children who have been separated from their parents.